dougeby/IntuneDocs/InTuneDocs/includes/win10-automatic-enrollment-aad.md

 ## Enable Windows 10 automatic enrollment

-utomatic enrollment lets users enroll their Windows 10 devices in Intune when adding their work account to their personally-owned devices or joining their corporate-owned devices to your Azure Active Directory.
+Automatic enrollment lets users enroll their Windows 10 devices in Intune when adding their work account to their personally-owned devices or joining their corporate-owned devices to your Azure Active Directory.
 In the background, the user's device registers and joins Azure Active Directory.
 Once registered, the device is managed with Intune.

 **Prerequisites**
 - Azure Active Directory Premium subscription ([trial subscription](http://go.microsoft.com/fwlink/?LinkID=816845))